 - Interest earnings.

-Keep in mind: You should include all of these activities in your overall revenue for the year.
+Remember: You should include all of these activities in your annual revenue.

 They will be taxable as ordinary business income.
-Of course, you’ll be able to deduct all routine and unavoidable expenditures incurred as a result of these operations.
+Of course, you can deduct all routine and unavoidable expenditures incurred due to these operations.

 Because it may be summarized as any disposal of your cryptocurrency for proceeds that aren’t equal to the cost basis (such as selling it, swapping it, or employing it to pay a vendor), the list of transactions that result in capital gains or losses is much shorter.